What is patient journey mapping

 Clear communication and education can prevent misunderstandings and possible confusion among patients.
 Their journey should be well-informed and effective at each and every stage.
 This step can be executed towards the final launch or can be ongoing during the rest of the development services.

 Before creating a communication plan, you need to analyze your current communication efforts and identify what works and what doesn’t.
-Researching the competitors and the market also can help you find new communication tools that can be implemented for a better patient experience.
+Researching the competitors and the market can also help you find new communication tools that can be implemented for a better patient experience.
 For example, you can improve your patient messaging system, spice up the tone of voice on the platform, or sign up for EHR calling to create a smart office.

 ❓Questions to ask:

-• How effective is our current communication system?
+- How effective is our current communication system?

-• What are the most recent communication technologies and innovative tools we can adopt?
+- What are the most recent communication technologies and innovative tools we can adopt?

 Step 6: Get patient feedback for future improvements

-Last, but not least, is to gather patient feedback from those who have already interacted with your solution and received healthcare services.
+Last, but not least is to gather patient feedback from those who have already interacted with your solution and received healthcare services.
 If all previous steps can be done before the launch, this stage requires real users.

 ❓Questions to ask:

-• Was it easy to schedule an appointment with the app?
+- Was it easy to schedule an appointment with the app?
 What was patients’ overall experience with the platform like?

-• How easy or difficult for patients was to interact with an app and complete their journey?
+- How easy or difficult for patients was to interact with an app and complete their journey?

-• What was missing from the patient’s interaction with the app?
+- What was missing from the patient’s interaction with the app?

 Wrapping up

 Overall, patient journey mapping is an effective tool to meet your user’s needs, create a personalized patient experience, improve patient satisfaction, and identify the room for improvement.
-When you start working on the map for your solution, preparation is key to success.
+When you start working on the map for your solution, preparation is the key to success.
 The better you know your customer, the more detailed and precise map you can create.

 It’s very important to remember that you are not your own patient, and despite years of experience and expertise, you can still uncover surprising insights during the patient journey mapping.

-Create insightful patient journey maps to better understand what your users experience and innovate your services accordingly
+Create insightful patient journey maps to better understand what your users experience and innovate your services accordingly.

 Eventually, patient journey maps will lead to a higher patient retention rate, elevated quality of patient care, and improved user satisfaction.